 If all of the above makes sense, and you have decided that appointing an accountant is the right business decision for you, then the next step is to find a good one.
 Here are some simple steps which we would recommend to anyone:

 - Just as accountants know other professionals who can help you, other professionals know good accountants.
 Begin your search by asking for referrals for accountants from other small business owners.
 Recommendation is always the best way to find a new supplier for any service.

 - It is also important to ask a question about an accountant’s phone call and/or email policy.
 You need to have easy access to your accountant when you have a question, without being charged every time they communicate with you.
-Which is of course, something you can be assured of when choosing Easy Accountancy!

 - Lastly, ask them how they will handle your taxes, what their fees are, what services they offer, what experience they have and who their other clients are.
 The accountant that you choose will have access to all of your financial information and will be an integral part of your business, so make sure you choose the right one first time.